Ben Turpin: Personal life

-Turpin and his first wife, actress Carrie Lemieux, were married in Chicago on February 18, 1907.
-In 1923, Mrs. Turpin became ill with influenza, which caused the loss of her hearing.
+Three years later, Turpin met young actress Carrie Lemieux; they were married in Chicago on February 18, 1907.The couple appeared together on the stage and in short films.

+In 1923, Carrie Turpin became ill with influenza, which caused the loss of her hearing.
 Heartbroken, Turpin took his seriously ill wife to the Basilica of Sainte-Anne-de-Beaupré in Quebec, hoping she would be healed.
-She eventually became an invalid, with Turpin placing his career on hold to care for her.
+She eventually became an invalid, and Turpin placed his career on hold to care for her.
 Carrie died on October 2, 1925.
-Turpin remarried on July 8, 1926, to Babette Dietz in Los Angeles.